 What About Caffeine?

-This fact is surprisingly unknown to many coffee-drinkers, who assume that stronger tasting coffee contains more caffeine.
+The concept that roast level could have this effect is surprisingly unknown to many coffee-drinkers, who assume that stronger tasting coffee contains more caffeine.
 Now you know!

 Time to Choose

 Each consumer will inevitably have a different roast preference, which is why vast variations of coffees are so widely available on the market.
 So now the question is… which is your favorite?